 If you underpaid your tax, interest and penalties will usually apply from the original due date of the return.
 To reduce the penalties and interest you’ll have to pay, make payment arrangements as soon as possible.

-How long do you have to respond to IRS Letter 12C?
+How long do you have to respond to Letter 12C?

 The deadline to respond is generally 20 days from the date on the top of the letter.
 Check the specific instructions in your letter.
 Where to send your response can vary based on where you live, so be sure to use the mailing address or fax number on the letter you got from the IRS rather than looking it up online.

-If you disagree with the letter, are unsure how to respond, or believe it may lead to penalties, you should contact a tax professional immediately.
+If you disagree with the letter, are unsure how to respond, or believe it may lead to penalties, you should contact an Enrolled Agent or other tax professional immediately.